For first-timers, our advice on packing for a Viking Ocean Cruise…

 Also on MoreTimeToTravel:

-Disclosure: We were invited guests of Viking Ocean Cruises but any opinions expressed in this post are our own.
+- We have been invited guests of Viking Ocean Cruises but any opinions expressed in this post are our own.

 - Check out a list of items prohibited onboard: Viking Prohibited Items List